We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 And if you’re unfamiliar with Chase’s 5/24 rule read this post.

 Also, don’t apply for any credit cards if your credit score isn’t in good condition and if you can’t manage your credit properly.
-Here’s our posts on what credit scores you’ll need for the Sapphire Reserve and Sapphire Preferred.
+Here are our posts on what credit scores you’ll need for the Sapphire Reserve and Sapphire Preferred.

 Sapphire Reserve and Preferred Annual Fees